-The Montana State Library will be using the online WebGrants grant management system (funding.mt.gov) for the FY2021 grant cycle.
-All applicants will now be required to complete and submit their applications using this system.
+The Montana State Library uses the AmpliFund grant management system for administering the MLIA grant program (https://mt.amplifund.com).
+All applicants are required to complete and submit their applications using this system.
 Any applications submitted in any other format will not be considered for funding.